HusseinBakri/3DMeshBulkSimplification/README.md

 # Annoying Problem of cannot connect to X server in headless Linux server
-Now this tools is tested on Mac OS High Sierra, Linux Fedora and MS Windows 10.
+Now this tools is tested on Mac OS High Sierra, Linux Fedora 27 and MS Windows 10.
 Works fine.
 Please contact me if you find bugs.
-The problem is if you want to use Meshlab Server on a Linux Headless (meaning no GUI no X Server).
+The problem you might encounter happens when you want to use Meshlab Server on a Linux/Unix Headless (meaning no GUI no X Server).

 You might get the following error: Problem: meshlabserver: cannot connect to X server

-That problem cause me  a headache when I was using this solution to bulk decimate models on Ubuntu Server 16.04.
+That problem caused me a lot of headache when I was using this solution to bulk decimate models on Ubuntu Server 16.04.
 First you need to install xserver (solution below - similar technique for other Linux distros):

 sudo apt-get install xserver-xorg xserver-xorg-core x11-apps x11-xserver-utils Xvfb :99 &